FENECON Home 6, 10 & 15 assembly and operating instructions

 |

 The FEMS Online Monitoring is used to visualize all energy flows in your system.
-The energy monitor shows live data on grid consumption or grid feed-in, PV production, charging/discharging of the battery storage system and electricity consumption.
+The energy monitor shows live data on grid withdrawal or feed-in, PV production, charging/discharging of the battery storage system and electricity consumption.
 Other widgets display the percentage of self-sufficiency and self-consumption.
 In addition, the individual widgets offer a detailed view, which can also be used to view the performance values with phase accuracy.

 9.1.
-Access data
+Login data

 9.1.1.
 Access for the end customer